 - This homemade Gluten Free Blueberry Pie is a bakery-quality pie you will love!

-Making gluten free pastry with rice flour and other gluten free flour can be tricky!
-I have tons of helpful baking tips for gluten free baking too!
+Making gluten-free pastries with rice flour and other gluten free flour can be tricky!
+I have tons of helpful baking tips for gluten free baking, too!

 - I used Cup4Cup for this recipe because it makes the pie crust so flaky.
 I also tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend, Pillsbury Gluten Free Flour, and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
+I haven't tested other flour blends, and I can not guarantee the recipe will work if you use other mixes.

 - Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
 Xanthan gum is what holds your pie crust together so it doesn't fall apart.

-- Butter - You want to use very cold unsalted butter.
+- Butter - You want to use very cold, unsalted butter.
 If you are dairy-free, use dairy-free or vegan butter.
+(Note: Cup4Cup has dried milk powder, so if you are dairy-free, use another blend.)

 If it has been a long time since you enjoyed gluten free pastry, give this gluten free flaky pastry recipe a try.